Tim Janus

-Tim Janus (born December 31, 1976) is an American entertainer, media personality and retired competitive eater known in the competitive eating community as "Eater X".
+Tim Janus (December 31, 1976 – September 16, 2026) was an American entertainer, media personality and competitive eater known in the competitive eating community as "Eater X".
 He was a member of the International Federation of Competitive Eating (IFOCE).
-He performed in contests wearing a painted mask and once stated, "I'd eat anything.
+Janus performed in contests wearing a painted mask and once stated, "I'd eat anything.
 One of my goals in life is to eat everything in the world at least once.
 I'd eat a roll of pennies if I thought I could set a world record.
 Some day I hope we make contact with beings from other planets.
 I'd love to eat alien."

 Career

-The IFOCE's 2004 Rookie of the Year, in the summer of 2005 Janus advanced to the Final Four of the inaugural Alka Seltzer U.S. Open of Competitive Eating, a single-elimination tournament featuring 32 of the world's best eaters.
-He is the current tiramisu, ramen noodles, and nigiri sushi-eating champion of the world.
+The IFOCE's 2004 Rookie of the Year, Janus advanced to the Final Four of the inaugural Alka Seltzer U.S. Open of Competitive Eating in the summer of 2005, a single-elimination tournament featuring 32 of the world's best eaters.
+He was the tiramisu, ramen noodles, and nigiri sushi-eating champion of the world.

 In 2006, Janus was featured on the show "True Life: I'm a Competitive Eater" along with then world-champion hot-dog eater Takeru Kobayashi.
 The show showcased his daily life, including his training for different events.

 In 2007, Tim was a test subject in a documentary, The Science of Speed Eating from National Geographic.
 He underwent an upper gastrointestinal series and was shown to have a stomach that expands four times larger than a normal stomach.
-His digestive rate of the stomach was also slower than a normal human.
+Janus' digestive rate of the stomach was also slower than a normal human.

 On July 4, 2007, just before the release of the final Harry Potter book, Janus appeared on-stage at the Nathan's Hot Dog Eating Contest with a sign saying "Hermione dies".
-Janus would later admit that the stunt led to rules against signage at competitive eating events, and that he suffered a significant amount of personal backlash for the prank.
+He would later admit that the stunt led to rules against signage at competitive eating events, and that he suffered a significant amount of personal backlash for the prank.

-On September 22, Janus ate 10¾ 18-ounce burritos (made of rice, black beans, pork, cheese and a mild sauce wrapped in a tortilla) in a 12 minutes to win the $3,000 Costa Vida world burrito-eating championship.
+On September 22, 2007, Janus ate 10¾ 18-ounce burritos (made of rice, black beans, pork, cheese and a mild sauce wrapped in a tortilla) in 12 minutes to win the $3,000 Costa Vida world burrito-eating championship.